Reltroner/progress-documentation/Data Structures & Algorithms/module1-lesson10.md

 ## 4. Break the Problem Into Steps

-A problem can be easier to solve when we break it into **small, clear steps**.
+A problem becomes easier to solve when we break it into **small, clear steps**.

 Instead of trying to solve everything at once: